"When I say run, run."

 Sherlock stopped, read the text, deleted it, walked a few paces, and then squinted in her general direction.

-"Do people really hide in bushes like the idiots in stories?" he mused.
 She recognized the moment when he caught sight of her, his eyes sharpening in recognition.

 YOU ARE READING